SnowLeopard-AI/bigquery-mcp/README.md

 npx @modelcontextprotocol/inspector uv run sl-bigquery-mcp
 ```

-This method uses the `stdio` transport protocol instead of `streamable-http`.
+This method launches inspector and configures it to use sl-bigquery-mcp with the `stdio` transport protocol instead of
+`streamable-http`.
+That means the inspector app manages the running process and communicates over sdin and sdout rather than
+http requests.

+It is a bit simpler to run but more challenging to debug.
+Use as needed.